 The air ducting outlets on some models equipped with Truma Combi heating systems, are of the butterfly type.
-If fitted these may be opened or closed by moving the flap within the fitting, to adjust the balance of the heating output throughout the caravan.
+These may be opened or closed by moving the flap within the fitting, to adjust the balance of the heating output throughout the caravan.
+This can help offset differences in blown air output, between outlets close to the heating appliance, and those greater distance away from the heating appliance.
+This can also help adjust the temperature of the bathroom, relative to the temperature of the main living area and/or bedroom.

 When these butterflies are closed in conjunction with a high heating system output, and therefore a high fan speed, a slight whistling sound can occur.
 In this case, opening the outlet slightly will reduce or remove the noise.